appt-org/appt-website/src/data/code-samples/en/accessibility-order/swift-ui.md

 # Accessibility order - SwiftUI

-In SwiftUI assistive technology like `VoiceOver` typically reads elements in a top-left to bottom-right order.
+In SwiftUI, assistive technology like `VoiceOver` typically reads elements in a top-left to bottom-right order.
 However, you can customize this reading order using the [`accessibilitySortPriority`](https://developer.apple.com/documentation/swiftui/view/accessibilitysortpriority(_:)) view modifier.
 A higher priority value means the element is read earlier.
-Use `.accessibilityElement(children: .contain)` to group and manage the accessibility elements within stacks (`HStack`, `VStack`, or `ZStack`).
+Use `.accessibilityElement(children: .contain)` to group and manage the accessibility elements within stacks (`HStack`, `VStack`, or `ZStack`) to improve navigation when using assitive technologies.

 ```swift
 VStack {